slackapi/bolt-js/docs/deployments/aws-lambda.md

 You can use the AWS CLI to configure a profile that stores your access key pair on your local machine.
 This profile is used by the CLI and other tools to access AWS.

-The quickest way to [configure your profile][aws-cli-configure] is to run this command and follow the prompts:
+The quickest way to [configure your profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) is to run this command and follow the prompts:

 ```zsh
 aws configure